zamqi145/adhical/README.md

 - You can think like Google Ads and Google Adsense.
 This system doesn't using api from another advertisement system.

 Using Which Software Languages?
-- We used HTML5, CSS3, JS, Bootstrap3 and PHP5.6
+- We used HTML5, CSS3, JS, AJAX, Bootstrap3 and PHP5.6

 Follow These Steps if You Use This Script;